trailangeles/trailangeles/src/posts/contributing-to-trailangeles.md

 ---
 All of the information on Trail Angeles is contributed by volunteers, and anyone can make a new edit.
 You might find some information is out of date, or there might be a trail missing, or maybe you took a great photo for a group that you'd like to upload.

-Note: Anyone can submit an edit the website without permission, but if you are not an Admin your changes will need to be approved by an Admin first before they go live.

 ## Editing the website

 ### Step 1: Create a free GitHub account